So, you’re ready to get Medicare. Will Medicare just start at 65 without your input? There’s a simple way to find out.

 As is the case for people who become newly-eligible for Medicare when they turn 65, you still have the option to reject Medicare Part B (and avoid the monthly premium), but you’ll potentially face a delayed enrollment later on, as well as a late enrollment penalty (if you’re rejecting Part B because you have supplemental coverage from a current employer’s plan, you can safely delay your Part B enrollment).

 Cases When Medicare Does NOT Automatically Start for You

 Medicare will NOT automatically start when you turn 65 if you’re not receiving Social Security Benefits or Railroad Retirement Benefits for at least 4 months prior to your 65th birthday.
 You’ll need to apply for Medicare coverage.

 There’s no such thing as a Medicare office – enrollment in the program is handled by the Social Security Administration (or the Railroad Retirement Board, if the RRB manages your retirement benefits).
 If you have to enroll in Medicare Part A and/or B on your own, you can visit your local Social Security office.

-You can also sign up for Medicare online by following the instructions at https://www.ssa.gov/medicare.
+You can also sign up for Medicare online by following the instructions at the Social Security Administration Medicare Benefits’ web page.
 In most cases, signing up online will take ten minutes.